-Stock compensation costs constitute a non-cash expense.
-Stock compensation costs for the year ended December 31, 2019 totaled \$nil compared with \$nil for the year ended December 31, 2018.
+Stock-based compensation costs constitute a non-cash expense.
+During the first quarter of 2020, stock compensation costs totalled \$nil compared with \$nil for the same quarter in 2019.
+The Company did not issue any stock options in the first quarter of 2020 or 2019.
 The calculated cost of these stock options is recognized as an expense over the vesting period.
-A total of 7,900,000 stock options expired in 2019 compared to 11,186,000 in 2018.
-No new stock options were granted during either year.
+No options expired in the first quarter of 2020 or 2019.